Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Method

 where \(\mathcal{L}_c\) denotes the local loss function of client \(c\).
-As loss functions, we use a weighted combination of Dice and pixel-wise Binary Cross-Entropy (BCE) losses \( \mathcal{L}_c = \alpha \mathcal{L}_{Dice} + (1-\alpha) \mathcal{L}_{BCE}\), where \(\alpha = 0.8\) in our experiments.
+As loss functions, we use a weighted combination of Dice and pixel-wise Binary Cross-Entropy (BCE) losses:

 In the standard FL setting with \(E\) communication rounds, a global server initializes a global model and communicates it to every client.
 In each round, each client performs \( \tau \) iterations of updates on its local data and loss function \(\mathcal{L}_c(\theta; \mathcal{D}_c; \mathcal{T}_c)\).
 Afterwards, every client sends their updated model back to the server.
 The server combines these updates, typically by averaging (FedAvg), into a new global model before starting a new communication round \cite{McMahan2017fedavg}.
 This allows decentralised training without data sharing.

-We want to highlight the differences from the standard FL setting: this setting varies not only in the input space \(|\mathcal{M}| > 1\), indicating multiple modalities, but also in the label space \(|\bigcup_{i=1}^{C} T_i| > 1\), involving segmenting different brain pathologies per client.
-Additionally, this setting considers different sets of modalities per client, an aspect mostly overlooked in FL.
+\textbf{Difference to other FL settings:} We highlight that, in comparison to the standard FL setting, the setting studied herein varies not only with respect to input space with \(|\mathcal{M}|\! >\!
+1\), considering multiple modalities, but also the label space \(|\bigcup_{i=1}^{C} \mathcal{T}_i|\! >\!
+1\), segmenting different brain pathologies per client.
+Moreover, this setting considers different sets of modalities per client, an aspect mostly overlooked in FL.
+Comparison of different FL settings is shown in Tab.~\ref{tab:FLComparison}.